 Though there is no end to exploring and learning from Berlin, here is a list of must visit places which will make your journey a really memorable one.

-Gorgeous places to visit in Berlin on your vacation
+Gorgeous places to visit in Berlin on your vacation in 2018

 1. Academy of Arts